ryancoulman/Ryancoulman.github.io/README.md

 ![Logo](images/rand_walk_network.png)

 This project was part of my final year module 'Programming' and received a mark of 88%.
-Please see `code_report.pdf` to see extensive testing of the programme's capabilities and an explanation of the approach involved.
+Again please see the [code report](https://github.com/ryancoulman/d-Dimensional-Random-Walk-Grid/blob/main/code_report.pdf) for extensive testing of the programme's capabilities and an explanation of the approach involved.

 **Features**